Forecast raises $5.5M for its ‘AI-powered’ project management software – TechCrunch

 Forecast, a Denmark-based startup that has developed “AI-powered” project management software, has raised $5.5 million in new funding.

-The round is led by Crave Venture Partners, with participation from existing backers SEED Capital and Heartcore.
+The round is led by Crane Venture Partners, with participation from existing backers SEED Capital and Heartcore.
 Forecast has raised $10 million in total funding to date.

-Founded in late 2016, Forecast describes itself as an AI-powered project management solution that automates manual project management tasks, and brings extra visibility and predictive capabilities to to project management.
+Founded in late 2016, Forecast describes itself as an AI-powered project management solution that automates manual project management tasks, and brings extra visibility and predictive capabilities to project management.
 The idea is to help increase collaboration across teams with a better workflow and to improve planning.

 “Work is going more project-based… leading to an increased need for project management skills and expertise,” Forecast co-founder and CEO Dennis Kayser tells TechCrunch.
 “Plus, projects are getting more complex.
 Project management depends on many manual, ongoing updates to stay on time, on budget and on track.
-That’s why 66% of all projects fail due to human error”.
+That’s why 66% of all projects fail due to human error.”

 In addition, as projects become more complex and the data associated with a project increases exponentially, Kayser says the problem is getting worse, which, of course, is where machine intelligence can help.
 “We don’t learn from our mistakes because no one can keep track of every influencing factor to make crucial adjustments,” he adds.